Our core services:

 - Requests for pesticide residue testing should be made to a private laboratory.

-- Testing of seed or other planting material that shows no symptoms.
+- Testing of planting material that shows no symptoms.
+In the case of seeds, one option is the Iowa State University Seed Lab.

 - Testing required for export permits or phytosanitary certificates.